r-lib/pillar/tests/testthat/_snaps/tbl-format-setup.md

       2             2.23
       3             3.23
       <tbl_format_footer(setup)>
-      # ... with 2 more variables:
+      # ... with 2 more
+      #   variables not shown:
       #   `col 01` <tbl[,2]>,
       #   `col 04` <ord>
     Code